Brussels metropolitan area

-The Brussels metropolitan area (Région métropolitaine de Bruxelles; Stedelijk gebied van Brussel) is the metropolitan area of Brussels.
-The metropolitan area covers three regions with an area of 3377 km2.
+The Brussels metropolitan area (Région métropolitaine de Bruxelles; Stedelijk gebied van Brussel) is the metropolitan area of Brussels, Belgium.
+Covering an area of 3377 km2, it extends beyond the administrative boundaries of the Brussels-Capital Region to include surrounding municipalities in the Flemish and Walloon regions.
+It comprises over 2.5 million people, which makes it the largest in Belgium.

-The largest cities or towns within the metropolitan area are Brussels, Leuven and Vilvoorde.